The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 Espionage and science fiction

 In spite of the seemingly unpretentious concept Patrick McGoohan had surprisingly intelligent and profound ideas, which reached from simple satire to social criticism and political statements, which were well-concealed, but not too secretive for the attentive viewer.
-So The Prisoner was far away from the usual TV entertainment of that time, but it was made sure that the stories always worked on at least two levels to be accessible even for the average television viewership.
+The Prisoner was far away from the usual TV entertainment of that time, but it was made sure that the stories always worked on at least two levels to be accessible even for the average television audience.

 The first episodes were written by Patrick McGoohan himself, George Markstein, David Tomblin and a team of fresh and unspent authors, who were able to implement McGoohan's ideas with a lot of imagination.
 When the shooting started in the autumn of 1966, only the scripts of four episodes were ready and the rest were written during production.
 The episodes were filmed by ITV directors with years of experience, among them David Tomblin and Don Chaffey, who had shot some episodes of Danger Man before.
-Patrick McGoohan however sometimes intervened when he was not satisfied with a director and took the helm on some episodes himself.
+But Patrick McGoohan sometimes liked intervened when he was not satisfied with a director and took the helm on some episodes himself.

 Corporate Identity